United States Indo-Pacific Command: Mission

+In 2016, the command's mission was:

-United States Indo-Pacific Command protects and defends, in concert with other U.S. Government agencies, the territory of the United States, its people, and its interests.
+United States Pacific Command protects and defends, in concert with other U.S. Government agencies, the territory of the United States, its people, and its interests.
 With allies and partners, we will enhance stability in the Indo-Asia-Pacific region by promoting security cooperation, encouraging peaceful development, responding to contingencies, deterring aggression, and, when necessary, fighting to win.
 This approach is based on partnership, presence, and military readiness.

 We recognize the global significance of the Indo-Asia-Pacific region and understand that challenges are best met together.
 Consequently, we will remain an engaged and trusted partner committed to preserving the security, stability, and freedom upon which enduring prosperity in the Indo-Asia-Pacific region depends.
 We will collaborate with the Services and other Combatant Commands to defend America's interests.